nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/power-bi/best-practices/data-sources/data-sources.md

 DirectQuery in Power BI offers the greatest benefits in the following scenarios:

-- The data changes frequently, and you need near real-time reporting.
+- the data changes frequently, and you need near real-time reporting.
-- You need to handle large data without having to pre-aggregate.
+- you need to handle large data without having to pre-aggregate.
-- The underlying source defines and applies security rules.
+- the underlying source defines and applies security rules.
-- Data sovereignty restrictions apply.
+- data sovereignty restrictions apply.
-- The source is a multidimensional source containing measures, such as SAP BW.
+- the source is a multidimensional source containing measures, such as SAP BW.

 ::: details Source - DirectQuery